Parul253/Rope-Climbing-Robot/README.md

 The slider also creates a second support for the lead screw .
 Otherwise the lead screw will deviate from its position.
 ##### Motor wheel assembly #####
 ![gear](https://github.com/adityatidke/Rope-Climbing-Robot/blob/master/images%20and%20videos/images/Motor%20Gear%20Assembly.JPG)<br>
 After gripping the rope firmly, the bot has to climb the rope .
-The basic pprincipal used along the rope is rolling. <br>
+The basic principal used along the rope is rolling. <br>
 The design consists of a DC motor which is connected to three spur gear asssembly .
 The end gears are connected to each wheel .
 The design consists of two wheel pairs on either side of the rope. <br>
 The wheels rolls on the surface of the rope which is powered by a DC motor (motor should provide high torque and power).
-In presence of sufficient friction between the wheels and the rope , t.he robot tranveses the rope .
+In presence of sufficient friction between the wheels and the rope , the robot traverses the rope .
 The wheel should offer sufficient friction to support the robot in the vertical position . <br>
 The other way to arrange the wheels is in a zig-zag pattern which increases the area of contact which in turn increases the friction.<br>
 Let the radius of the wheel be r and θ is the angle of contact and h is the rope thickness.
 The surface area S in contact with the wheel is given as <br>
 > S = (2πrhθ)/360